tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Conceal Object

-**Casting Time/Duration**: 10 minutes**/**Permanent
+**Casting Time/Duration:** 10 minutes**/**Permanent

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: One object within 5 squares of you becomes difficult to notice, no matter how obvious it is.
+**Effect:** One object within 5 squares of you becomes difficult to notice, no matter how obvious it is.

-**Skill Check**: Any creature with line of sight to the object is entitled to a Perception skill check at a DC equal to your Arcana skill check result with a +5 bonus.
+**Skill Check:** Any creature with line of sight to the object is entitled to a Perception skill check at a DC equal to your Arcana skill check result with a +5 bonus.
 A creature that touches the object gains a +5 bonus to the check, and a creature that is rudely forced to notice the object (such as by walking into a wall it was unable to notice) automatically sees the concealed object.
 Moving the concealed object ends the effect.

 #### Detect Object

-**Casting Time/Duration**: 10 minutes**/**5 minutes
+**Casting Time/Duration:** 10 minutes**/**5 minutes

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: Name an object.
+**Effect:** Name an object.
 For the duration of the ritual's effect, you can detect the direction and distance to the nearest example of that object, as long as one is within the range defined by your Arcana skill check result.
 When attempting to locate a specific object you gain a penalty based on how well you know the object.

 | Object Familiarity | Penalty |
 | ------------------ | -------- |